Wedding of Prince Harry and Meghan Markle: Announcement of engagement

 On 27 November 2017, Clarence House announced that Harry would marry Markle in the spring of 2018.
 They were engaged earlier in London after Harry asked Markle to marry him in Kensington Palace's north garden.
 The Prince gave Markle a bespoke engagement ring made by Cleave and Company, the court jewellers and medallists to the Queen, consisting of a large central diamond from Botswana, with two smaller diamonds from his mother's jewellery collection.
-(Note: Later in 2019, at Harry's request, Lorraine Schwartz changed the simple gold band with a slimmer band of pavé diamonds.)
+(Note: Later in 2019, at Harry's request, Lorraine Schwartz changed the simple gold band with a slimmer band of pavé diamonds.
+By 2022, additional diamonds were added to the central stone setting.
+By 2025, the centre stone had been switched from a cushion cut to an emerald cut diamond.)
 At the same time, it was announced that they would live at Nottingham Cottage in the grounds of Kensington Palace following their marriage.

 Harry's grandparents Queen Elizabeth II and Prince Philip expressed their delight at the news, while congratulations came in from various political leaders, including the British prime minister, Theresa May, and the leader of the Opposition, Jeremy Corbyn.
 After the announcement, the couple gave an exclusive interview to Mishal Husain of BBC News.

 During the public announcement of the engagement at Kensington Palace's Sunken Gardens, Markle wore a bottle knee-length emerald green dress with bow detailing at the cinched waist by Italian label P.A.R.O.S.H and a white trench coat by Canadian brand Line the Label.
 Hours after the announcement, the website of Line the Label crashed down due to the number of people who were trying to order the coat.